-YOUTH PLEASURE HORSE SHOWS: Monday through Thursday, beginning each day at 9:00 AM (Koster Horse Arena).
+YOUTH PLEASURE HORSE SHOWS: Monday

+through Thursday, beginning each day at 9:00 AM (Koster Horse Arena).
 Presentation of Colors will begin at 8:30 AM.

-4-H CLOVERBUD SHOW: Saturday, August 20st, beginning at 9:00 AM (Koster Horse Arena).
+4-H CLOVERBUD SHOW: Saturday, August 19°, beginning at 9:00 AM (Koster Horse Arena).
 Presentation of Colors will begin at 8:30 AM.

-ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 21st, beginning at 6:00 AM.
-Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).
+ANIMAL RELEASE: Animals may be removed from the fairgrounds Sunday, August 20th, beginning at 6:00 AM.
+Early removal is not permitted without a signed and approved Early Release Form (available online or at the Fairgrounds Office).
+Horses attending the State 4-H Horse Show must turn in an Animal Release Form prior to Saturday, August 12n.